zk-bankai/soulforge/applications/better_craigslist.md

 This project aims to enhance zkEmail by developing new features and improvements using Plonky3, specifically tailored for decentralized systems with a focus on C2C marketplaces.
 We will expand zkEmail's capabilities to address data integrity, censorship resistance, and privacy, while pushing the boundaries of Plonky3's application in practical scenarios.

 Core Idea:
-The primary goal is to extend zkEmail's functionality by implementing the following use cases:
+The primary goal is to extend zkEmail's functionality by implementing the following features:

 - Enhanced data integrity verification for email attachments using Plonky3
-  - Experiment with following attachment formats: PDF, DOCX, PNG, JPEG
+  - Experiment with most of the attachment formats
-    - Convert attachments to binary
+    - Write circuit in plonky3 to encode/decode base64 attachments from emails
-    - Hash the binary data (SHA-256)
+    - Use zk-regex to parse the attachments and verify the content
-    - Write circuit in plonky3 to generate proof & verifier (input: computed_hash, generated_hash)
+    - Point out performance bottlenecks for future research and improvements

 - Censorship-resistant email content verification with Plonky3's recursive proofs
   - Hash the email content
-  - Write circuit to generate proof of the email content
+  - Port some of the existing circuits written in Circom to Plonky3
-  - Use plonky3's recursive proof to chain proofs of emails
+  - Use plonky3's recursive proof to chain proofs of several emails
   - Chain the proofs to generate a final proof and verifier

 - Privacy-preserving reputation systems based on email interactions using Plonky3's lookup arguments
   - Gather interaction data (data in email interactions such as the number of emails sent/received, response times, content length, etc.).